ucs-compute-solutions/Flashstack-IaC-UCSM6/README.md

 # FlashStack VSI Configuration
- This repository is for setting up FlashStack with vSpheere 7.0 U2
+ This repository is for setting up FlashStack with vSphere 7.0 U2